johnathanvman/F6/index.md

 								choose(["",choose([" My stomach cramps up"," My stomach starts to convulse"," Gurgling noises come from my stomach"])+choose([" as she digests."," as she's broken down."," as she's turned to mush."])+choose(["","",""," I call out to her and get no reply.
 She's just a bunch of mushy nourishment now."," I shake my belly, and feel it slosh around.
 She's been completely broken down."," I poke my belly, and don't feel any resistance.
 She completely digested!"])])
 						}
 					}else{
+						if(AnyUnit != null && Math.random()<.90){
+							if(AnyUnit.Tags[0] == "Catgirl"){
+								Entrys[0] += choose([" My ANY quickly pounces"," My ANY's butt sways before she pounces.
+She easily shoves the girl to the ground"])+choose([", and purrs as I get ready to eat the bunny.",".
+I pat her head in thanks before directing my attention to the bunny."])
+							}else if(AnyUnit.Tags[0] == "Froggirl"){
+								Entrys[0] += choose([" My ANY's tongue binds around the girl's middle.
+She lets go after I grab her."," Her escape comes to an end when my ANY's tongue trips her."," My ANY's tongue grabs her, and doesn't let go until I'm ready.
+She retracts her tongue, and SUBSHORT falls to the GROUND for me to eat."])
+							}else{
+								Entrys[0] += choose([" My ANY trips her, and presses down on her back so she can't escape."," Her escape comes to an end when my ANY trips her."," My ANY trips her, and tells me to start with the legs."," My ANY grabs her, and doesn't let go until I'm ready.
+She "+choose(["gently","sternly","roughly"])+choose([" guides"," forces"," gets"])+" SUBSHORT to the GROUND for me to eat."])
+							}
+						}else{
 							Entrys[0] += choose([" I chase after her desperately as she gets distance between us."," I scramble to chase after her before I'm left behind."," I hastily give chase, and start to gain on her."])+ choose([" I follow her closely, but struggle to catch up."," She looks back, and seems surprised that I'm still behind her."," My longer strides help me close the gap, and her jaw drops when she looks back at me."])+ choose([" Using all of my remaining energy, I sprint until my lungs are burning and leap at her.
 I'm only able to grab a foot, but its enough to send her to the ground."," She stumbles, and I take the opportunity to tackle her to the ground.
 I almost have her again until she elbows me in the gut, and crawls out from under me.
 I clamber after her as she tries to stand."," A root catches her foot, sending her to the ground.
+I dive onto her, but she rolls out from under me. "])

+						}
-I dive onto her, but she rolls out from under me. "])+ choose([" My hands wrap around her ankles"," My fingers tighten around her ankles"," My grip locks around her ankles"])+ choose([
+						Entrys[0] += choose([" My hands wrap around her ankles"," My fingers tighten around her ankles"," My grip locks around her ankles"])+ choose([
 							", and she keeps struggling as I shove her feet into my mouth.
-While I work my way up her legs she tries punching me, but I manage to grab her wrists, and hold them until they too can get tucked inside.
+While I work my way up her legs she tries punching me, but I manage to grab her wrists.
+I hold them until they too can get tucked inside.
 She gives up once I have her completely trapped, and I work up the rest of her body in peace.
 I push her head in, and she finishes the journey.", ", and this time she's unable to squirm away.
 I start with her feet, and quickly make my way up her tasty body.
 She tries pulling herself out until I'm able to grab her wrists.
 Once they're in my mouth, she stops struggling, and I finish eating her in peace.", ", and she stops struggling.
 I apologize before beginning to eat.
 She silently nods, and lets me swallow her in peace.", ", and she goes still.
 She sighs, but lets me swallow her."